 You can purchase the seasoning envelopes with coriander and annatto at most supermarkets under different brand names.
 However, if you want to create your own special blend of seasoning, click on this link for the ingredients: Special Blend of Seasonings.

 Bring the liquid to a boil for 2 minutes.
-Cover saucepan with a lid and cook over low-medium heat for 30 minutes or until the meat is tender, stirring occasionally.
+Cover saucepan with a lid and reduce heat to medium low.
+Simmer for 30 minutes or until the meat is tender, stirring occasionally.

 If the meat mixture has too much liquid after 30 minutes of cooking, remove the lid and cook over medium heat to rapidly thicken the sauce.